 - The Bone Collector (originally a book) has a killer who leaves clues at each murder scene relating to his next crime.
 Upon further investigation, it turns out that he has been killing and leaving clues for ages but no one was smart enough to notice.

-- The James Patterson novel and movie Along Came a Spider.
+- The James Patterson novel Along Came a Spider.

 - Agatha Christie's Hercule Poirot came up against a Criminal Mind Games villain or so it seemed in The ABC Murders, where the killer sent him mocking letters before each of the murders.